mmbakker/solid-design-principles/SingleResponsibility/README.md

 ## Assignment

-Write a module that, given an entity `Car`, takes the
+Write a module that, given the objects `Tyre` and `SteeringWheel`, constructs a new object called `Car`.

+Additional requirements are that a car must have one steering wheel and four tires.